marzeq/command-runner.nvim/README.md

 ## why use this?

-the usecase i had in mind when creating this plugin was a set of build/compile commands that you would run frequently, but that you don't want to have to type out each time. this plugin obviouslt makes your workflow more efficient by saving you a lot of keystrokes on subsequent runs of the commands
+the usecase i had in mind when creating this plugin was a set of build/compile commands that you would run frequently, but that you don't want to have to type out each time. this plugin obviously makes your workflow more efficient by saving you a lot of keystrokes on subsequent runs of the commands

 ## installation